kristinemlarson/gnssrefl/docs/README_vwc.md

 Some cautionary notes:

 - This algorithm only uses GPS satellites.
 This is because we take advantage of the repeating GPS ground track.
-There is no reason you can't use other GNSS satellites to measure soil mositure - but this code won't do it for you.
+There is no reason you can't use other GNSS satellites to measure soil moisture - but this code won't do it for you.

 - Will your site be a good soil moisture site?
 This is almost entirely based on how flat your site is.